usdot-jpo-ode/TDx/Creating_a_TDx_Feed.md

 This documents contains information to assist in creating a TDx data feed, such as the feed format, business rules, and validation tools.

 ## Feed Format and File Type
 TDx feeds are formatted according to the [GeoJSON](https://geojson.org/) specification.
-The output of a TDx feed is a GeoJSON document (a `.geojson` file) that contains a single [GeoJSON FeatureCollection](https://datatracker.ietf.org/doc/html/rfc7946#section-3.3) which includes information about the feed (see the [FeedInfo Object](/spec-content/objects/FeedInfo.md)) and a list of [GeoJSON Feature](https://datatracker.ietf.org/doc/html/rfc7946#section-3.2)s describing entities specific to the type of feed, such as work zones.
+The output of a TDx feed is a GeoJSON document (a `.geojson` file) that contains a single [GeoJSON FeatureCollection](https://datatracker.ietf.org/doc/html/rfc7946#section-3.3) which includes information about the feed (see the [FeedInfo Object](/spec-content/objects/FeedInfo.md)) and a list of [GeoJSON Feature](https://datatracker.ietf.org/doc/html/rfc7946#section-3.2)s describing entities specific to the type of feed, such as road restrictions.

 ### Why GeoJSON?
 GeoJSON is the file format of choice because: